jessia25/ES-CPSF-CacheAnalysis-WS22/README.md

 The Docker container can later be started from the Docker VS Code extension.

-4.manual) Attach VS Code to the container, in the Docker Tab, and start developing
+4.manual)<- not recommended.
+Attach VS Code to the container, in the Docker Tab, and start developing

 ### VS Code native setup